Interactive Investor

 Defining the design area

-How might we ensure that the user doesn't become lost during the account opening journey?
+How might we ensure the user doesn't become lost during the account opening journey?

 How might we streamline any legal agreements that the user needs to make when opening an account?

-How many customers are opening accounts on the app compared to the desktop web journey?
+Understanding how many customers are opening accounts on the app compared to the web journey.

-For added security, there is a referral system to check the identity of the user that could be triggered.
-These needs to be considered when designing the journey.
+For added security, there is a referral system to check the identity of the user which could be triggered.
+This system was unable to be changed and so needed to be worked around, even though the experience provided friction for the user.

 Due to the high organic growth targets of the business, the need for a lean solution was clear.